gmazzap/Occipital/README.md

 It means that the script added by plugin contains a version of jQuery and jQuery UI.

 What happen if another plugin provides that scripts *again*?
-Only thing Occipital can do is to enqueue again those scripts, because it can't be able to remove a portion from a concatenated file...
+Only thing Occipital can do in that case is to enqueue again those scripts, because it can't be able to remove a portion from a concatenated file...

 However, developers can benefit from `provide` feature in assets management for own plugins.